Dropping Classes or Withdrawing from NDSCS

-- Academic Drop Dates are often different then Tuition Refund Dates.
+- Academic Drop Dates are often different than Tuition Refund Dates.

 - Review the NDSCS Drop/Withdrawal/Refund Deadlines (found below) carefully to determine how dropping the applicable class will affect the student’s college transcript and/or the availability to receive a tuition refund.

 - The final day to drop a class without receiving an “earned” grade on the student’s transcript varies depending on the start/end dates.